The Basics: Overview

 Drink alcohol only in moderation.

-If you choose to drink alcohol, limit your drinking to no more than 1 drink a day for women and no more than 2 drinks a day for men.
+If you choose to drink alcohol, drink only in moderation.
+That means 1 drink or less in a day for women and 2 drinks or less in a day for men.

 Manage your stress.